The Convervative 60/40 Portfolio Split is Dead!

 Estate Planning Spotlight

 Open Enrollment at many companies also includes the ability to add legal services.
-These services can give you a discount on estate planning with Nels firm, Estate Planning Partners, but not all attorneys in the networks are created equal.
 This applies to subscription legal services as well, such as Legal Shield.

+The Convervative 60/40 Portfolio Split is Dead!
 Oftentimes the attorneys in the networks are a Jack of all Trades, they lack the expertise in any one category.
 What you are paying for with legal work or any professional service for that matter, is not their time, but their expertise.
-Planning requires a conversation to be done well, so be cautious if something costs little to nothing to do.

 We serve clients in Mineral Point WI, Dodgeville WI, Platteville WI, Lancaster WI, Fennimore WI, Boscobel WI, Richland Center WI, Muscoda WI, Spring Green WI, Mazomanie WI, Sauk City WI, Middleton WI, Madison WI, Fitchburg WI, Verona WI, Mount Horeb WI, Barneveld WI, New Glarus WI, Monroe WI, Belleville WI, Oregon WI, Stoughton WI, Darlington WI, Cuba City WI, Hazel Green WI, Belmont WI, Dubuque IA, Freeport IL